 The American Bull-Jack is a fairly new breed, often mistaken for a mix of English Bulldog and Jack Russell Terrier.
 It is actually a cross between an American Bulldog and a Jack Russell Terrier.
 The American Bulldog contributes to its height and weight, while the Jack Russell Terrier adds energy and liveliness to this mix.
 As a 50/50 blend of its parent breeds, the American Bull-Jack makes a wonderful addition to any family.
 However, due to their intelligence and independent nature, they require patient and affectionate training from an experienced dog owner.

 Ahead, we look at American Bull-Jack dog breed, its history, personality, pros and cons of owning an American Bull-Jack, characteristics, and must-see facts.
-We will also examine how to care for this breed and much more.
+We will also examine how to care for this breed and a lot more.
 Prepare for a tail-wagging adventure into the world of American Bull-Jacks!

 📖 Breed History